What does the Bible say about insecurity? Join us for this overcoming insecurity Bible study, as we dig in to Bible stories about confidence.

 The best news is that Scripture points the way for us when it comes to insecurity, from principles and precepts to stories and examples, instructing us how to avoid the pitfalls of insecurity and write a different story.

-If you are ready to be done with insecurity, I’d like to personally invite you to dive into these the Scriptures together, in a group setting, and let them change YOUR story.
+If you are ready to be done with insecurity, I’d like to personally invite you to dive into the Scriptures together and let them change YOUR story.
 For the better.